klebgenomics/Kleborate/README.md

 ### Updating the MLST database

-Each Kleborate release includes a copy of the [K pneumoniae MLST database](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html) to screen against.
-The version included is current at the time of the release, however the BIGSdb is being updated all the time with new STs, so Kleborate users may wish to update their copy of Kleborate regularly with the latest MLST database.
+Each Kleborate release includes a copy of the [_K. pneumoniae_ MLST database](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html) to screen against.
+The version included is current at the time of the release, however the _K. pneumoniae_ BIGSdb is being updated all the time with new STs, so Kleborate users may wish to update their copy of Kleborate regularly with the latest MLST database.

 The MLST database is made up of 2 files, which are located in the `Kleborate/kleborate/data` directory:
 * `Klebsiella_pneumoniae.fasta` (allele seuqences)